 £30 per person and lasts 90 minutes.
 This tour includes the self guided "Discover the Dockside Story", a professionally guided tour of the distillery, and a tasting of five single malt whiskies paired with artisan chocolates, while overlooking some stunning views of the River Clyde.
 Book your Clydeside Chocolate and Whisky Tasting Tour here.

 Holyrood Distillery opened in the centre of Edinburgh in 2019; a 15 minute walk from the Royal Mile.
-Holyrood whisky will not be available until at least 2022, however, Holyrood's new make spirit and gin are available.
+Holyrood's whisky is still maturing, however, Holyrood's new make spirit, rum and gin are available.

 There is no public parking, however Blue badge holders/registered disabled vehicles can pick up and drop off in the courtyard area.
 Holyrood Distillery is fully accessible for those with mobility requirements.
 There is an on-site wheelchair which can be used for the duration of the tour, and, they have induction loops available throughout the building.
 For more information on disability access, see Holyrood Distillery's profile on Euan's Guide.

 Gin And Whisky Distillery Tour

 A guided flavour-forward experience, you will learn how gin and whisky are made, and about both the traditions and innovative new methods in craft distilling employed at Holyrood Distillery.
 This is a hands-on sensory experience, taking in Holyrood's gin and whisky distilleries, with opportunities for tasting and nosing throughout.
 From £20 per adult or £30.00 (with 4 additional spirit samples), approx 60 mins duration, book your Holyrood Gin and Whisky Tour here.

 Whisky Tour And Tasting

 An expert-led guided tour through the Holyrood Distillery - learning about the heritage and traditions of scotch whisky production, as well as Holyrood's innovative approach in creating a new and unique whisky 'Made by Edinburgh'.
 Finish off your tour with a tasting of 4 drams of Holyrood's new make spirit.
 From £25 per adult, approx 60 mins duration, book your Holyrood Whisky Tour and Tasting here.

 Edinburgh has a lot of fantastic accommodation options available; however, we recommend you consider the following due to their close proximity to whisky: